 Federal Student Aid ID (FSA ID)

 FSA ID—a user-created username and password—is required for students, parents, and borrowers to authenticate their identity and access their federal student aid information online.
-Several federal websites and applications use an FSA ID to log in, including the online FAFSA (which may be completed on a computer or via mobile app), NSLDS Student Access, StudentAid.gov, the Borrower Defense to Loan Repayment Application, and the Federal Student Aid Feedback Center.
+Several federal websites and applications use an FSA ID to log in, including the online FAFSA (which may be completed on desktop and laptop computers or mobile devices, such as phones and tablets), NSLDS Student Access, StudentAid.gov, the Borrower Defense to Loan Repayment Application, and the Federal Student Aid Feedback Center.

 FSA ID website features include: